Online Safety

 Our children are being exposed to the ever increasing technological world and many of them pick up technology at a faster rate than adults.
 However, they need not only the knowledge but also the wisdom of how to behave in the virtual world and at St. John the Baptist we feel that this is of paramount importance.

-We follow an online safety curriculum which is also supported by our Computing scheme of work.
+We follow Project Evolve for our Online Safety lessons which links in to Computing scheme of work - Teach Computing.
 In addition to this we aim to work in partnership with our parents to ensure that the safe and responsible use of technology is transferred from school to home.
+We provide a weekly guide for parents which we source from the https://nationalonlinesafety.com website.
+This ensures relevant and up to date Online Safety issues and concerns are available to parents.

 At St.John the Baptist we pride ourselves on how well we use Pupil Voice within school.
 This is also true for Online Safety.
 We have a group of eCadets in KS2 that consist of two children per class.
 They are Online Safety Ambassadors and offer support and teach the staff and their peers about Online Safety.
-You can follow the eCadet link to find out more about what they do.
+You can find more information on what our eCadets do here.

 Useful Webpages